jadKhoury1/simple-body-validator-documentation/docs/error-messages/translating-error-messages.md

     })
 ```

-We suggest that you add tranlations for different languages in seperate translation files.
-Let's say that the directory where you want to add your translations is named <code>lang</code> and you want to add translations for the <code>English</code> and <code>Frensh</code> languages.
+We suggest that you add translations for different languages in separate translation files.
+Let's say that the directory where you want to add your translations is named <code>lang</code> and you want to add translations for the <code>English</code> and <code>French</code> languages.
 The structure of your translations files will be as follows.
 For the purpose of the example we will use <code>app.js</code> as the entry point to our project.

 ```js
     /lang